 Disaster happens unexpectedly

 The nature of disaster is to catch populations off guard, like the 2004 tsunami.
 Indonesians, prepared for disaster, would have been prepared with essential survival supplies.
-In their case, the ability to fish for food as seen at this link.
+In the case of many over, that would have included the ability to fish for food.

 Top 10 survival supplies and basic skills

 Along with essential survival supplies, are basic skills that should be practiced well before hand.
 These basic skills are: Finding shelter, building a fire (if the power is out and the temperatures drop), and of course, finding and / or procuring water that's safe to drink.